LeoRoma/CV/README.md

 **Kouzu** (September 2014 to December 2015)
 *Sushi Chef*
 - After starting as Junior Sushi Chef I was promoted to Sushi chef, becoming responsible of the daily operations.
-My day to     day role was delivering tailor made experiences through Omakase (traditional Japanese customer- facing service).
+My day to     day role was delivering tailor made experiences through Omakase (traditional Japanese customer-facing service).
   During my time at Kouzu I successfully represented the brand and achieved international awards.

 ## Achievements